cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 In the end, the whole `Lazy<>` trickery adds nothing to the problem at all.

-That does _not_ mean that it doesn't have its place.
-Again, when trying to prevent to the unnecessary creation of expensive objects, calling expensive algorithms, etc. It has its place in conjunction with the `ConcurrentDictionary<>` type, but only in the context of _initially creating_ a value.
+That does _not_ mean that it doesn't have its place, like for example, when trying to prevent to the unnecessary creation of expensive objects, calling expensive algorithms, etc. It has its place in conjunction with the `ConcurrentDictionary<>` type, but only in the context of _initially creating_ a value.
 May that be during `GetOrAdd()` or the `addValueFactory`